Covid vaccine: Volunteer recovers after developing neurological disorder 'possibly related' to Oxford vaccine

 READ MORE: Meet first person in Glasgow given Covid vaccine in UK rollout

-The third patient is still 'masked' as part of an ongoing trial, meaning it cannot be reported yet whether they received the Covid or placebo vaccine.
+The third patient is still 'masked' as part of an ongoing trial in South Africa, meaning it cannot be reported yet whether they received the Covid or placebo vaccine.

-This individual, who was in South Africa, developed a severe fever in excess of 40°C, recovered rapidly and was not hospitalised.
+This individual developed a severe fever in excess of 40°C, but recovered rapidly and was not hospitalised.

-The researchers three volunteers "have recovered or are recovering, and continue to be part of the trial".
+All three volunteers "have recovered or are recovering, and continue to be part of the trial", say researchers.

 Two additional cases of transverse myelitis occurred 10 and 68 days following immunisation with the Oxford vaccine.